Organwolf/100-days-of-code/log.md

 ### Day 96: June 6, 2020

 **Today's Progress**: Finished an app that uses **useState**, **useEffect** and **useContext** to deliver the current weather of a location.
 A user types in the city he/she wishes to get the current temperature, humidity and pressure from and that is retrieved from the [OpenWeather](https://openweathermap.org) api.
 Some error handling is also set up to catch an empty input field.
-The finished app is a single page application that looks like this:
+The finished app is a single page application (SPA) that looks like this:

 <img src="https://github.com/Organwolf/100-days-of-code/blob/master/images/weather-app.png" width="950" height="700" alt="weather application">

 **Thoughts**: I have a lot to learn from how this app is structured.
-Not sure if this is the actuall convention (if there is any).
-That would probably depend on what application you are developing on further thought.
+Not sure if this is the actual convention (if there is any) for an SPA.
+On further thought that would depend on what application you are developing.
 Either way, I like how a wrapper takes responsibility of centering the content, as well as adding some padding.
 After the wrapper the entire component, due to its small size, fits into a main component.

 ```javascript
 const App = () => {